 A heat pump water heater is an efficient alternative to traditional electric or gas water heaters.

-It transfers heat from the surrounding air into the water tank using a vapor-compression cycle, like a refrigerator or air conditioner.
+It transfers heat from the surrounding air into the water tank using a vapour-compression cycle, like a refrigerator or air conditioner.
 This makes it much more energy efficient than conventional water heaters.

 Some key things to know about heat pump water heaters:

-- Use electricity but are 2-3 times more efficient than electric resistance heaters
+- Use electricity, but they are 2-3 times more efficient than electric resistance heaters

-- Extract latent heat from ambient air and transfer it to the water
+- Extract latent heat from the ambient air and transfer it to the water

 - Can maintain efficiency even in cold climates with proper sizing